 A reconfigured future: from Richemont to LuxExperience

 Strategic reshaping followed.
-In October 2024, Richemont agreed to sell YNAP to Mytheresa in exchange for YNAP’s cash balance and a 33% equity stake in Mytheresa, with closing in April 2025.
-A new holding company – LuxExperience B.V. – now houses Mytheresa, Net-a-Porter, and Mr Porter, keeping storefronts differentiated while sharing infrastructure.
-The core challenge remains: protect maison equity while scaling platform efficiency.
-What changed is ownership.
+In October 2024, Richemont agreed to sell YNAP to Mytheresa in exchange for YNAP’s cash balance and a 33% equity stake in Mytheresa.
+The deal closed in April 2025, and the businesses were reorganized under a new holding company, LuxExperience B.V., grouping Mytheresa, Net-a-Porter, and Mr Porter.
+The structure preserves distinct storefront identities while consolidating shared infrastructure.
+The underlying challenge remains unchanged: how to scale digital efficiency without eroding maison-level equity.
+What shifted was ownership and governance, not the problem itself.

 Long before “impact” became a KPI, YNAP piloted programs that tried to square speed with values – from YOOX’s early Yooxygen initiative to artisan collaborations and cultural partnerships.
 The signal was clear: online luxury would be judged not only on delivery promises and conversion, but on provenance, repairability, and the integrity of the stories wrapped around goods.